-I am currently accepting a limited number of students who would like to become better players (beginners welcome too).
-Ideal for "grownups*" busy schedules, I offer flexible lesson plans at affordable prices, focused on a wide variety of music and styles from the classic rock era.
-Folk, blues and jazz, both acoustic and electric.
-I also have a lot to offer those who have experienced frustrating log-jams trying to improve their technique.
+'Peter Pan!'
+I actually perform a music act I call Pan's Classics, because a lot my favorite music is from the classic rock era, of the mid 60s and beyond.
+I happen to think these songs will never grow old! (and maybe musicians never really grow up either).
+But anyway, I'm offering guitar lessons with flexible schedules, Ideal for "grown-up's*" busy lives.
+Whether you're just starting or would just like to become a better player, this may be for you.
+I offer flexible lesson plans at affordable prices, focused on a wide variety of music and styles, both acoustic and electric.
+I would not call myself a "shredder", but as a player for over 40 years I have a lot to offer those who've experienced frustration trying to learn or improve their technique.
 So if you'd like to advance a little or even just get started, and thought you didn't have the time, no more excuses... your time has come!

 What you'll learn

-Learn the essential musical tools.
+- Learn the essential musical tools.
 Good musical tools can be re-used in a million different ways, and even those who have played for years are delighted to discover new ones.
 For the beginner, a few correct strums, picking and finger styles can enable you to play hundreds of songs, and you'll be surprised how far a handful of chord fingerings can take you.
-For the more advanced, a few new scales and patterns will open up whole worlds of soloing.
+For the more advanced, some new scales and the theory behind them will open up whole worlds of soloing.
 You'll also learn the proper way to bend notes (an essential classic guitar sound for blues and rock styles).
 Finally, we'll focus on a strong rhythmic feel as you begin to use these tools, so you'll sound like a pro.
-And if you want to advance further and dig in, I can take you all the way to jazz improvisation.
+And if you want to advance further and dig in, I can take you all the way to jazz. improvisation.

 Prices that won't break your budget, starting at only